modernweb-dev/rocket/site/pages/40--blog/002--sharing-time/index.rocket.md

 Rocket handles assets uniquely by referencing the original location you define via relative link or node resolution (probably the ONLY non-standard feature of Rocket)

 This means that

-➡️ Relative URL within assets will work
+➡️ Relative URL within assets will work <br>
-➡️ Less work during development as there is NO copying
+➡️ Less work during development as there is NO copying <br>

 ```html
 <!-- site/pages/about/bridge.rocket.html -->